facebook/proxygen/README.md

 ##### Other Platforms

 If you are running on another platform, you may need to install several packages first.
-Proxygen and `folly` are all autotools based projects.
+Proxygen and `folly` are all Autotools based projects.

 ### Introduction